GaganRao01/Gemini-Deep-Research/CONTRIBUTING.md

 If you have any questions or need help, please open an issue on GitHub or contact the maintainers directly.

-Thank you for contributing to Research Crew AI!
+Thank you for contributing to Gemini Deep Research!